bobajeff/full_page_text_history_search/DOMSnapshot_format.md

 *eg. `extraArray[parentIndex[1]]`*

-If we need to find out if the previous node is the parent of the current one (meaning it's the first child) we can look at the previous index of `backendNodeId` and see if it matches the the the `parentIndex` of the `backendNodeId`.
+If we need to find out if the previous node is the parent of the current one (meaning it's the first child) we can look at the previous index of `backendNodeId` and see if it matches the `parentIndex` of the `backendNodeId`.

 *(So: `? backendNodeId[index - 1] == backendNodeId[parentIndex[index]]`)*